Thursday, December 13, 2012

 Third grade was excited to show off their math skills in a Multiplication Bee right before we left for Thanksgiving break.
 All students were invited to compete one-on-one in a race to answer single digit multiplication problems up to 12x12.
 Students were encouraged to practice their facts and improve efficient strategies in problem solving ahead of time, and many students used a variety of different techniques to improve their efficiency at solving multiplication facts.

-Students competed in a double-elimination bracket tournament style similar to the NCAA March Madness bracket.
-We kept the special names of the NCAA tournament to show our finalists.
 Here are 7 of our ELITE 8 CONTESTANTS!
 Congratulations to Ethan (not pictured), Bhavana, Ashwati, Cameron, Ryan, Dylan, Sebastian & Isaiah!
 They were cool under pressure as they multiplied their way through the competition.

 After we got to the Elite 8, students competed another round to get to the Final 4.
 Here were our Final 4.
 At this point, the competition was so intense, the first student to answer was sometimes only a fraction of a second ahead of the other student.
 It was great to watch and set a great example for other students.
 Great work, Eagles.
 Our Final 4 were Bhavana, Ashwati, Cameron and Sebastian.